The Pacific Alliance

 The Organization of American States

 The Organization of American States (OAS) was founded in 1948.
-It has a permanent secretariat in Washington and includes all 35 independent states of the Americas, with the exception of Cuba.
+It has a permanent secretariat in Washington and includes all 35 independent states of the Americas.
+Cuba has been excluded since 1962.

 The Community of Latin American and Caribbean States

 The Community of Latin American and Caribbean States (CELAC) was a Mexican initiative announced in 2012.
-CELAC’s membership is the same as the OAS except that it excludes Canada and the United States in includes Cuba.
-It has no permanent secretariat and is becoming a vehicle for engagement outside the region, with dialogues proposed or underway with China and the European Union.
+CELAC’s membership is the same as the OAS except that it excludes Canada and the United States and includes Cuba.
+It has no permanent secretariat and is becoming a vehicle for engagement outside the region.
+The first CELAC-EU Summit was held in Santiago in January 2013 and the first CELAC-China Forum was held in Beijing in January 2015.
+Australia met the CELAC Troika in December 2012.

 The Union of South American Nations